DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

 .. note::

     It must be added to the root urls.py file.
-It can not be in an apps urls.py file.
+It can not be in an app's urls.py file.
 More information can be found in the
     `Django Docs <https://docs.djangoproject.com/en/dev/topics/http/urls/#error-handling>`_